kailash-manasarovar/statement/docs/timeline/2024/october.md

 - Inma says she remembers me mentioning something in 2007.
 - I had told Inma back then that I had seen well-known British criminals in the Marina Alta, Las Marinas to be precise, without giving any details.
 - I tell Paloma about the [innocent lady groomed into porn](august.md#grooming-an-innocent-girl-into-porn-101) and the [sedated woman in the car](september.md#another-upsetting-targeted-woman), and the many pictures I received that I believe are targeted women, including [a picture of one of Domingo's students](../2023/october.md#choir) Elsa.
 - I tell her about the [ugly man](august.md#ugly) following me in France.
-I don't remember I had not sent Inma the supplementary page describing him for some reason.
+I forget I had not sent Inma the supplementary page describing him for some reason.
 - Paloma looks briefly at Inma, and then at me, and says my story sounds like devil worship.
 - I'm even more dismayed.
 - I know what this means.